 Finally, once the transfer is complete its status will be updated accordingly.
 The funds should arrive in your recipient’s bank account shortly.

-In our experience, Paysera was simple to use and we were satisfied with the instructions provided along the way.
+In our experience, the Paysera platform was simple to use and we were satisfied with the instructions provided along the way.
 The entire process took 4 business days.
 However, because Paysera uses the SWIFT network, our transaction incurred a short payment of $9.
 Not ideal.

 Paysera Review: Final thoughts

 However, for all its promise, Paysera does have some downsides.
 Its pricing structure is more complicated than it needs to be, and its fees can be higher than its competitors.
 If you’re looking to reduce costs, you may prefer CurrencyFair or TransferWise.
-Otherwise, other strong alternatives for business include WorldFirst and OFX.
+Otherwise, other alternatives for business include WorldFirst and OFX.

 If you have any questions or feedback about our Paysera review, let us know in the comments below.